Welcome

 The Name of a Child over the Age of 18

-If you are over 18 years old and applying for a German passport for the first time, you may need to declare your name first.
-If at the time of your birth your parents did not carry a joint married name according to German law, you must make a name declaration for yourself now.
-A name declaration may also be necessary even if you previously had German passport issued to you but the necessity of a name declaration had been overlooked.
+If you are over 18 years old and applying for a German passport for the first time and never filed a name declaration, you may need to declare your name first.
+If at the time of your birth your parents did not carry a joint married name according to German law, you must file a name declaration for yourself.
+As of 1st May 2025 this will no longer be required, due to the amendment of the German law.
+Your name will then be formed according to the law at your place of residence on 1st May 2025 and in most cases you will not require a name declaration.

 How to Make a Name Declaration?